-In stable, self-supporting, homogenous ground, the acceptable tolerance for man-entry pipes is \pm 50mm of a true line and \pm 50mm of true level at any point in the drive.
-For microtunnelling, tolerances of \pm 25mm in line and level are attainable.
+In stable, self-supporting, homogenous ground, the typical tolerance for pipe installation is ±50mm of a true line and level at any point in the drive.
 However, in some ground conditions, particularly unstable ground or where obstructions are present, these tolerances may not be readily attainable.
 In such circumstances where this tolerance or a finer one must be achieved, larger pipe sizes can be considered.
 Adjustments to line and level should be gradual to ensure that the pipe manufacturer's stated permitted angular deflection is not exceeded at any individual joint.